Generation

 Best-parts guides for this generation

-These parts pages are the fastest way to narrow the shortlist once you know the repair area.
+These parts comparisons are the fastest way to narrow the shortlist once you know the repair area.

 Ownership guides for this generation

-Use these flagship guides when you want the broader repeat-pattern view before dropping into a single symptom or parts page.
+Use these flagship guides when you want the broader repeat-pattern view before narrowing into a single symptom or part.

 Should you buy a used Honda Civic 10th gen facelift?